mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 "Yeah, she definitely knows what actually happened."

 "But she didn't say anything or give me a look.
-Not even my sister or my brother-in-law said anything."
+Not even my sister or brother-in-law said anything."

 "I think it's more out of respect,” Gyuna said.
 “But your sister and brother-in-law are so young!
 Of course they know what a hickey is!
 It sounds like your family isn't very expressive, but they definitely know.
 I can't believe how clumsy you are!"